-My glory is fresh in me, and my bow is renewed in my hand.

-Unto me men gave ear, and waited, and kept silence for my counsel.

-After my words they spake not again; and my speech dropped upon them.

-And they waited for me as for the rain; and they opened their mouth wide as for the latter rain.

-If I laughed on them, they believed it not; and the light of my countenance they cast not down.

-I chose out their way, and sat as chief, and dwelt as a king in the army, as one that comforteth the mourners.

-But now they that are younger than I have me in derision, whose fathers I disdained to set with the dogs of my flock.

-Yea, the strength of their hands, whereto should it profit me? men in whom ripe age is perished.

-They are gaunt with want and famine; they gnaw the dry ground; in the gloom of wasteness and desolation.

-They pluck salt-wort by the bushes; and the roots of the broom are their meat.

-They are driven forth from the midst of men; they cry after them as after a thief.

-In the clefts of the valleys must they dwell, in holes of the earth and of the rocks.

-Among the bushes they bray; under the nettles they are gathered together.

-They are children of fools, yea, children of base men; they were scourged out of the land.

-And now I am become their song, yea, I am a byword unto them.

-They abhor me, they stand aloof from me, and spare not to spit in my face.

-For he hath loosed his cord, and afflicted me, and they have cast off the bridle before me.

-Upon my right hand rise the rabble; they thrust aside my feet, and they cast up against me their ways of destruction.

-They mar my path, they set forward my calamity, even men that have no helper.

-As through a wide breach they come: in the midst of the ruin they roll themselves upon me.

-Terrors are turned upon me, they chase mine honour as the wind; and my welfare is passed away as a cloud.

-And now my soul is poured out within me; days of affliction have taken hold upon me.

-In the night season my bones are pierced in me, and the pains that gnaw me take no rest.

-By the great force of my disease is my garment disfigured: it bindeth me about as the collar of my coat.

-He hath cast me into the mire, and I am become like dust and ashes.

-I cry unto thee, and thou dost not answer me: I stand up, and thou lookest at me.

-Thou art turned to be cruel to me: with the might of thy hand thou persecutest me.

-Thou liftest me up to the wind, thou causest me to ride upon it; and thou dissolvest me in the storm.

-For I know that thou wilt bring me to death, and to the house appointed for all living.
+My glory is fresh in me,

+And my bow is renewed in my hand.

+Unto me men gave ear, and waited,

+And kept silence for my counsel.

+After my words they spake not again;

+And my speech distilled upon them.

+And they waited for me as for the rain;

+And they opened their mouth wide as for the latter rain.

+I smiled on them, when they had no confidence;

+And the light of my countenance they cast not down.

+I chose out their way, and sat as chief, And dwelt as a king in the army, As one that comforteth the mourners.

+- But now they that are younger than I have me in derision, - Whose fathers I disdained to set with the dogs of my flock. - Yea, the strength of their hands, whereto should it profit me?

+Men in whom ripe age is perished.

+They are gaunt with want and famine;

+They gnaw the dry ground, in the gloom of wasteness and desolation.

+They pluck saltwort by the bushes;

+And the roots of the broom are their food.

+They are driven forth from the midst of men; They cry after them as after a thief;

+So that they dwell in frightful valleys, In holes of the earth and of the rocks.

+Among the bushes they bray; Under the nettles they are gathered together.

+They are children of fools, yea, children of base men; They were scourged out of the land.

+- And now I am become their song, Yea, I am a byword unto them. - They abhor me, they stand aloof from me, And spare not to spit in my face. - For he hath loosed his cord, and afflicted me; And they have cast off the bridle before me. - 12 Upon my right hand rise the rabble;

+They thrust aside my feet,

+And they cast up against me their ways of destruction.

+They mar my path,

+They set forward my calamity,

+Even men that have no helper.

+- As through a wide breach they come: In the midst of the ruin they roll themselves upon me. - Terrors are turned upon me; They chase mine honor as the wind; And my welfare is passed away as a cloud. - And now my soul is poured out within me; Days of affliction have taken hold upon me.

+17 In the night season my bones are pierced in me.

+And the pains that gnaw me take no rest.

+By God's great force is my garment disfigured; It bindeth me about as the collar of my coat.

+He hath cast me into the mire,

+- And I am become like dust and ashes.
+I cry unto thee, and thou dost not answer me: I stand up, and thou gazest at me. - Thou art turned to be cruel to me;

+With the might of thy hand thou persecutest me.

+22 Thou liftest me up to the wind, thou causest me to ride upon it;

+And thou dissolvest me in the storm.

+- For I know that thou wilt bring me to death, And to the house appointed for all living. - Howbeit doth not one stretch out the hand in his fall?